 In Islam, worship is part of daily life and is not limited to mere rituals.
 The formal acts of worship are known as the five “pillars” of Islam.
 The five pillars of Islam are the declaration of faith, prayer, fasting, charity, and pilgrimage.

-3. Zakah: A type of charity: Muslims recognize that all wealth is a blessing from God, and certain responsibilities are required in return.
+- Zakah: A type of charity.
+Muslims recognise that all wealth is a blessing from God, and certain responsibilities are required in return.
 In Islam, it is the duty of the wealthy to help the poor and needy.

-4. Fast of Ramadan: Once each year, Muslims are commanded to fast for an entire month from dawn to sunset.
-The period of intense spiritual devotion is known as the fast of Ramadan in which no food, drink, or sex is allowed during the fast.
-After sunset one can enjoy these things.
-During this month Muslims practise self-control and focus on prayers and devotion.
-During the fast, Muslims learn to sympathize with those in the world who have little to eat.
+- Fast of Ramadan: Once each year, Muslims are commanded to fast for an entire month from dawn to sunset.
+The period of intense spiritual devotion is known as the fast of Ramadan, in which no food, drink, or sex is allowed during the fast.
+After sunset, one can enjoy these things.
+During this month, Muslims practise self-control and focus on prayers and devotion.
+During the fast, Muslims learn to sympathise with those in the world who have little to eat.

-5. The Hajj Pilgrimage to Mecca: Every Muslim strives to make the once-in-a-lifetime pilgrimage to the sacred sites in Mecca, in present-day Saudi Arabia.
+- The Hajj Pilgrimage to Mecca: Every Muslim strives to make the once-in-a-lifetime pilgrimage to the sacred sites in Mecca, in present-day Saudi Arabia.
 It is the most intense spiritual experience for a Muslim.
-Typically, 2-3 million perform hajj every year.
+Typically, 2-3 million perform the Hajj every year.

 إِنَّ اللَّهَ يُحِبُّ التَّوَّابِينَ وَيُحِبُّ الْمُتَطَهِّرِينَ